jguadagno/contacts-react-native-client/README.md

 #### Actively developing an API

 If your API is in flux, you can use the following to setup your React Native application.
+Note: change the text of `my-app` to whatever app name you want to use.

 ```bash
 // Bootstrap RN project using TS template